 - Peterson Summer Scholarship for Study in Italy: This scholarship assists with costs related to tuition and travel assistance for an A&S student studying abroad in Italy for the summer.
 As part of the application process, students will have to research and find a program that suits them.
 All information and requirements are listed inside the RIPA Study Abroad portal in FoxLink.
 This scholarship is NOT available every year.
 Interested students should contact International Programs for further information before the summer program application deadline (beginning of February).

 - Departmental Funding: some academic departments have funding that may be used to support student study abroad.
 However, such funding is typically coordinated through International Programs to ensure that funding is utilized in a manner that supports the needs of as many students as possible.

-- September 20: For funding for programs and activities during winter intersession and spring semester
+--November 1: Funding for programs and activities during winter and spring semester

 There are a number of national scholarships that Rollins students have been granted in the past.
 Though these scholarship applications take some work, they are prestigious and generous awards.

 - The Benjamin A Gilman Scholarship: aims to support US citizen students with financial need.
 Students who have been traditionally underrepresented in study abroad are particularly encouraged to apply.
 To be eligible you must be receiving a Federal Pell Grant and you must be participating in a program that has been approved for credit, is based in one country for more than four weeks in length, and is based in a country that is not Cuba and is not currently listed on the US Department of State’s Travel Warning List.

 - Rotary International Ambassadorial Scholarship: The purpose of the Ambassadorial Scholarships program is to further international understanding and relations among people of different countries and cultures.
 Students must apply through their local Rotary club though basic application information and scholarship details are available on the website.